omundy/learn-git-milestones/README.md

     |-- my-awesome-project
     |-- learn-git-milestones
   ```
-  - [ ] Open your new repository in Atom (with Github Desktop or drag the `my-awesome-project` project folder into Atom)
+  - [ ] Open your new repository in Atom (with Github Desktop or drag the `my-awesome-project` project folder onto the Atom icon in your dock)
   - [ ] ✏️ Add a README file: `README.md`
   - [ ] ✏️ In the README write your name and the date
   - [ ] ✏️ Use some [Markdown tags](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf)